ScottCollins333/BIO665-1/Assignment-7/README.md

 7. What is the maximum gene-expression value across all tumors for the gene labeled as `D64015_at`?

+8. What proportion of `AML` tumors have higher expression of the `D64015_at` gene than the average expression for this gene in `ALL` tumors?

-8. Which gene is expressed most highly, on average, across all tumors? **Please do not use a `for` loop to answer this question.** Hint: The `apply` and `which` functions are your friends.
+9. Which gene is expressed most highly, on average, across all tumors?

-9. Calculate the average difference in expression between `AML` and `ALL` tumors for each gene.
+10. [Optional] Calculate the average difference in expression between `AML` and `ALL` tumors for each gene.
 Which of these genes shows the largest, average difference?
-When calculating differences between `AML` and `ALL` tumors for a given gene, first calculate the average for `AML` tumors, then calculate the average for `ALL` tumors, then calculate the *absolute value* of the difference between these two averages. **Please do not use a `for` loop to answer this question.** It may be useful to use an anonymous function, together with the `apply` function.
+When calculating differences between `AML` and `ALL` tumors for a given gene, first calculate the average for `AML` tumors, then calculate the average for `ALL` tumors, then calculate the *absolute value* of the difference between these two averages.

-10. What proportion of `AML` tumors have higher expression of the `D64015_at` gene than the average expression for this gene in `ALL` tumors? **Please do not use a `for` loop to answer this question.**

 ### Committing your code